 The center of Imari city was once known as "Imari-tsu" and was extremely prosperous as the shipping port for all pottery and porcelain produced in the Hizen region.
-The pottery and porcelain wares shipped out from here would go via Nagasaki's Dejima Island and travel as far as Europe.
-The name "IMARI", much favored amongst royalty and aristocracy, became known widely throughout the world.
+The pottery and porcelain ware shipped out from here would go via Nagasaki's Dejima Island and travel as far as Europe.
+The name 'IMARI' is much favored amongst royalty and aristocracy and became widely known throughout the world.

 Nakashima Shrine (30 min.)

-Nakashima Shrine, which is located on the premises of Imari Shrine, worships the god of sweets, Tajimamori.
-Many centuries ago, Tajimamori brought back fruits of a wild species of mandarin orange, Citrus tachibana, from the Chinese continent and planted them in Imari first.
+Nakashima Shrine, which is located on the premises of the Imari Shrine, worships the god of sweets, Tajimamori.
+Many centuries ago, Tajimamori brought back the fruit of a wild species of mandarin orange, Citrus tachibana, from the Chinese continent and planted them in Imari first.

-In ancient Japan, fruits were much prized as “sweets”, and the kanji characters were those used for "sweets" today.
+In ancient Japan, fruits were much prized as 'sweets', and the kanji characters were those used for sweets today.
 That is why Imari is said to be the cradle of sweets.
-On the premises of Imari Shrine, you will also find a statue of the “king of sweets-making”, Taichiro Morinaga, who was born in Imari.
+On the premises of Imari Shrine, you will also find a statue of the 'king of sweet-making', Taichiro Morinaga, who was born in Imari.